Immerse yourself in virtual reality in our Valve Index review!

 - Gameplay that blurs the line between reality and videogames.

-But why shouldn’t you buy it?
+But why shouldn’t you buy a Valve Index?

 - Lacking the PC hardware to run games smoothly.

 - Requires adequate space to allow for a large enough play area.

 - Price tag means other cheaper headsets may be more appropriate for VR newcomers.